 China has an outsized influence on global markets.
 For the past several years it has been the world leader in solar capacity; as of 2017, it accounted for slightly more than half of the world's photovoltaic installations.

-The report’s annual review showed global energy spending was $1.8 trillion in 2017, or 2 percent less than in 2016.
-The biggest share of investments, more than $750 billion, were in the electricity sector, while $715 billion was spent on oil and gas supply.
+The report's annual review showed global energy spending was US$1.8 trillion in 2017, or 2% less than in 2016.
+The biggest share of investments, more than US$750 billion, were in the electricity sector, while US$715 billion was spent on oil and gas supply.

 Energy efficiency expanded strongly last year but not enough to offset the decline in renewables, the report found, adding that efficiency investment growth weakened in 2017.

-“Such a decline in global investment for renewables and energy efficiency combined is worrying,” said IEA’s executive director, Fatih Birol, a Turkey expert in energy economics.
+“Such a decline in global investment for renewables and energy efficiency combined is worrying,” said IEA’s Executive Director Fatih Birol, a Turkish economist and energy expert.
 “This could threaten the expansion of clean energy needed to meet energy security, climate and clean-air goals.
 While we would need this investment to go up rapidly, it is disappointing to find that it might be falling this year.”

 Government policy at work

-Government-based investments accounted for a growing share: more than 40 percent in 2017.
+Government-based investments accounted for a growing share: more than 40% in 2017.